MichalJanMalek/FetchAssess/README.md

 ## Usage

 Upon launching the app, the list of items retrieved from the JSON URL will be displayed in a user-friendly manner, grouped by "listId" and sorted by "name".
 Items with blank or null "name" values will be filtered out, ensuring a clean and organized user experience.

+## Test Cases

+1. Scrolll through list to the bottom
+2. Click button on the bottom to reverse the list at any point during the scroll
+3. Use the search feature to find specific item
+4. Reverse the searched filtered list